ALMAFLEHI/Study-Plan/README.md

 - **Pomodoro Timer:** Helps you track your study and break times.
 - **Editable Study Table:** Plan your daily study activities.
 - **Productivity Progress Bar:** Visualizes your progress throughout the day.
-- **Animations:** Fun and interactive animations to make your study sessions more exciting.

 ---